botwillacceptanything/botwillacceptanything/projects/r2d2/README.md

 point down the line.
-A crude mechanism for controlling this behavior and preventing the possible charge of accidentally triggering something that could be perceived as an attack against some host or service is to insert a delay (sleep.usleep) between 0.1 sec and 1 minute.
+A crude mechanism for controlling this behavior and preventing the possible charge of accidentally triggering something that could be perceived as an attack against some host or service is to insert a delay (setTimeout) between 0.001 sec and 1 minute.
 This delay is incurred for every executed behavior.

 Ideally, the sloth factor would be set centrally by a designated network